Malekaia/Marcus/README.md

 # Marcus
 ## Description:
 [Marcus](https://crates.io/crates/marcus) is an experimental Markdown parser written in Rust.
 It uses [regular expressions](https://docs.rs/regex/latest/regex/#example-iterating-over-capture-groups) and built-in methods (for the [str](https://doc.rust-lang.org/std/primitive.str.html#implementations) &amp; [String](https://doc.rust-lang.org/std/string/struct.String.html#implementations) types) to convert Markdown into HTML.
-Please note that certain test files (`*.md`) aren't rendered properly by Github Preview due to a lack of support for the full Markdown specification.
+Please note that certain test files (`*.md`) aren't rendered properly by GitHub Preview due to a lack of support for the full Markdown specification.

 ## Demonstration:
 Include the following dependencies in the `[dependencies]` section of the `Cargo.toml` file: